Course Code |

 |

-This course deals with the development and importance of agriculture at international, Arab and local levels.
+This course traces development and importance of agriculture at local and Arab level.
 The course covers agricultural climate, production elements, plant production in irrigated and rainfall areas.
-In addition, the course looks at animal production, market product, agricultural mechanization, agricultural institutions, agricultural problems in the region, modern and developed agricultural projects |
+In addition, the course looks at animal production, agriculture systems, agricultural institutions, agricultural learning, and agricultural problems in the region. |

 Course Code |